Sylvain Wiltord

-Sylvain Claude Wiltord (born 10 May 1974) is a French former professional footballer.
+Sylvain Claude Wiltord (/fr/; born 10 May 1974) is a French former professional footballer.
 Mainly a right winger, he also played as a centre-forward, second striker and on the left wing.

 Wiltord had a four-season spell at Arsenal, with whom he won two Premier League titles and two FA Cups.
 He also won the Ligue 1 title at Bordeaux and in each of his three consecutive seasons at Lyon.

 With the France national team, Wiltord earned 92 caps and scored 26 goals.
 He played at the 1996 Olympics, two FIFA World Cups and two UEFA European Championships.
 Wiltord was part of the teams which won Euro 2000 (for which he scored a last minute equaliser to take the final to extra time) and reached the final of the 2006 World Cup.

+Early and personal life

+Sylvain Claude Wiltord was born on 10 May 1974 in Neuilly-sur-Marne, a commune in the eastern suburbs of Paris in the department of Seine-Saint-Denis, to a mother from the West Indies and a father he did not know.
+He was one of eight children.
+At the age of 14, he went to live at his 27-year-old sister's apartment where he cared for his 2-year-old niece.

+In 2015, Wiltord competed on the TF1 reality show Dropped, in which sportspeople were dropped by helicopter into inhospitable environments.
+The day after his elimination from the programme, there was a mid-air helicopter collision which killed ten, including three contestants: swimmer Camille Muffat, boxer Alexis Vastine, and sailor Florence Arthaud.
+He wrote on Twitter after the crash, "I'm sad for my friends, I'm trembling, I'm horrified, I have no words, I don't want to say anything."

 Club career

 Early career, Rennes and Bordeaux

 Wiltord joined Rennes from lower-league side CO Joinville in 1991.
 At Rennes, he emerged in the 1993–94 season with eight goals in 26 games.

-In summer 1996, after Wiltord's excelled for France at the 1996 Summer Olympics Spanish La Liga club Deportivo de La Coruña reached an agreement with Rennes for him to join from 1 July 1997.
+In summer 1996, after Wiltord excelled for France at the 1996 Summer Olympics Spanish La Liga club Deportivo de La Coruña reached an agreement with Rennes for him to join from 1 July 1997.
 As part of the agreement a transfer fee of 300 million pesetas (€1.8 million) was paid to Rennes while Wiltord was loaned back to Rennes for the 1996–97 season.
 In the summer of 1997, at the end of his spell on loan, he returned to Spain only to request a move back to France so as to link up with Bordeaux.
 For this transfer a fee of 375 million pesetas (€2.25 million) and a 40% sell-on clause were agreed.

 He was ever-present in his first term at Bordeaux and went on to score 22 goals in the following 1998–99 season, where he won the golden boot as Bordeaux lifted the Ligue 1 championship.